MIT-Scioly/MIT-Scioly.github.io/tournament-day-info.md

 layout: default
 keywords: "tournament day info"
 ---
-_Last updated: June 10, 2025_
+_Last updated: October 6, 2025_

+## Teams

+The updated team list with team numbers can be found [here](docs/2026_teams.pdf).
+Homerooms will be added closer to the tournament date.

-More information will be released closer to the tournament date.
+More information will be released closer to the tournament date.Teams

 <!--